v-artur/bank_twitter_posts/README.md

 - **top4_all_mi_c**: the same as *all_mi_c* except for all tweets on the *reduced dataset*.
 - **top4_img_mi_b_norm**: the same as *img_mi_b_norm* except for tweets with images on the *reduced dataset*.
 - **top4_img_mi_c**: the same as *img_mi_c* except for tweets with images on the *reduced dataset*.

+## Summary table of statistical tests - "stat tests summary.xlsx"

+In this large table we collected 4 summary tables of all statistical tests.

+The first table contains the results of two tests, Welch t-tests regarding the mean of the continuous target depending on the category of a variable, and the correlation tests of continuous variables with the same target.
+These two cases are collected together, because they both measure the effect of a variable on the value of the continuous target.
+For a continuous variable, the correlation shows whether an increase in its value increases or decreases the target value.
+For categorical features, we check for each category, whether the mean of the target is greater or smaller among the tweets labeled with that category, versus among all other tweets.
+For binary features we obviously checked the case when the value is 1.
+The rows are colored depending on the significance of the test statistics.
+A row is colored green, if the test statistic is significant both on the full- and the reduced dataset.
+It is blue if only the full dataset case is significant, magenta if only the reduced case is significant.
+The row is white if neither of the cases showed significant connection.
+The different columns are:

+- **var (category)**: name of the continuous variable or in case of categorical features, the name of the variable combined with the specific category.
+- **data slice**: whether the feature is tested on all tweets or just the tweets with images.
+- **var type**: type of the variable (continuous, binary, categorical).
+- **category size**: number of tweets with the specific category in the given variable, or number of all tweets in case of cont. features.
+- **top4 category size**: same as the previous, except only for the *reduced dataset*.
+- **cardinality**: the number of different categories for the original feature, or in case of continuous variables, the number of tweets.
+- **top4 cardinality**: same as the previous, except only for the *reduced dataset*.
+- **mean of cont. target by category**: mean of the continuous target among tweets belonging to the specific category.
+- **top4 mean of cont. target by category**: same as the previous, except only for the *reduced dataset*.
+- **cont. target mean of the rest/ correlation with cont. target**: mean of the continuous target among the rest of the tweets or in case of continuous variables the correlation between the variable and the target.
+- **top4 cont. target mean of the rest/ correlation with cont. target**: same as the previous, except only for the *reduced dataset*.
+- **is the mean greater in the category? / is the correlation positive?**: binary indicator of whether the mean is greater in the specific category, or in case of continuous variables, whether the correlation is positive.
+- **top4 is the mean greater in the category? / is the correlation positive?**: same as the previous, except only for the *reduced dataset*.
+- **Welch/corr. test p_value**: p-value of the appropriate test.
+- **top4 Welch/corr. test p_value**: same as the previous, except only for the *reduced dataset*.
+- **significant difference in target mean/correlation**: indicator, whether the p-value is less or equal to 0.05.
+- **top4 significant difference in target mean/correlation**: same as the previous, except only for the *reduced dataset*.

 ## Data scraping and the accounts of the 31 banks